jkallio/combine/README.md

 - M: Mute background music

 ### Source Code ###
 The code is open source as requested in Bevy Jam rules.
-However, if you're here to learn about Bevy, keep in mind that I'm a total n00b in Rust and Bevy, and also this code is written in just a few days :)
+However, if you're here to learn about Bevy, keep in mind that this code is written in just a few days :)

 ### License ###
 Check the LICENSE file